 We do not follow a rigid plan and this has contributed towards the success of the group.
 It has always been parent led and services have developed and changed around the needs of our children and their families.
 Parents lives change as they have to meet the never ending challenges their child can present.
 It is vital we are flexible to be able to respond to those changes.

-Our age range is from 0-18 years and we are open five days a week operating school hours.
-Children have sessional or full day care depending on the child's individual needs and parental needs.
-All of our children are given a key worker, so we have a high staff ratio each day to ensure all needs are met.
+Our age range is from 2-5 years in our fully integrated nursery and 5-11 in our holiday respite scheme.
+We are open five days a week operating school term hours 9.30 - 2.30 with some limited extended hour places for working parents.
+Children have full day care depending on the child's individual needs and parental needs.
+All of our children are given a key person, so we have a high staff ratio each day to ensure all needs are met.
 We work with the outside agencies involved, e.g. Physiotherapists, Speech Therapists, Occupational Therapists, Specialist Health Visitor and early Years Education Staff.
-We follow the Foundation Stage as required by Ofste with One Planning and Support Plans when needed.
+We follow the Foundation Stage as required by Ofsted and we assist with the EHCP process with One Planning and Support Plans.

 Our children's needs are varied and half of our children are mainstream.
 We also have children with physical disability, autism, various syndromes, children who have multi-sensory disability or are terminally ill.
 We have children who are visually impaired, who are hearing impaired and children who have delayed speech.
 Communication is very important so we teach all of our children to use Makaton signing to enable them to communicate with each other.
 We also use PECS (picture exchange communication system) to enable our children to make choices and to state their needs.
 We are able to tube feed, give medication and care for children with catheters or stomers.